 |From:||Office of the Vice Chancellor for Research & Graduate Education|

-The High-End Instrumentation (HEI) Grant Program encourages applications from groups of NIH-supported investigators to purchase or upgrade a single item of expensive, specialized, commercially available instruments or integrated systems.
-The minimum award is $600,001 of direct costs.
-The maximum award is $2,000,000 of direct costs.
+The High-End Instrumentation (HEI) Grant Program encourages applications from groups of NIH-supported investigators to purchase or upgrade a single item of high-end, specialized, commercially available instruments or integrated systems.
+The minimum award is $600,001.
+There is no maximum price limit for the instrument; however, the maximum award is $2,000,000.

-Types of instruments supported include, but are not limited to: X-ray diffraction systems, nuclear magnetic resonance (NMR) and mass spectrometers, DNA and protein sequencers, biosensors, electron and confocal microscopes, cell-sorters, and biomedical imagers.
+Types of instruments supported include, but are not limited to: X-ray diffractometers, mass spectrometers, nuclear magnetic resonance (NMR) spectrometers, DNA and protein sequencers, biosensors, electron and light microscopes, cell sorters, high throughput robotic screening systems, and biomedical imagers.

-Number of Awards: ORIP intends to commit about $30 million in FY 2020 to fund an estimate of 25 awards
+Number of Awards: ORIP intends to commit about $30 million in FY 2021 to fund an estimated 25 HEI awards